mnauf/Bees-ML-Challenge/README.md

 ## Training Methodology

-The go-to computer vision model for a task where the requirement is to calculate the frequency of items in the image, the first model that comes to any engineer's mind is Yolo.
+The go-to computer vision model for a task where the requirement is to calculate the frequency of any item in the image, the first model that comes to any engineer's mind is Yolo.

 I started with Yolov7, but it turned out that its training is unstable and has many issues about on Github regarding the same, which made me go for v5.